kubernetes/website/content/en/docs/concepts/security/controlling-access.md

 The previous discussion applies to requests sent to the secure port of the API server (the typical case).
 The API server can actually serve on 2 ports:

-By default the Kubernetes API server serves HTTP on 2 ports:
+By default, the Kubernetes API server serves HTTP on 2 ports:

   1. `localhost` port: